stefanospin7/Programmers-And-Developer-Exercises/README.md

 **This Repo contains 300 developer/programmer exercises and challenges both sorted in levels and mixed (txt, rtf, csv and json).**

-◘ 100 easy level
+◘ 100 easy level  exercises/challenges

-◘ 100 medium level
+◘ 100 medium level exercises/challenges

-◘ 100 hard level
+◘ 100 hard level exercises/challenges

-◘ 300 mixed/shuflled level (the same contained in the other levels but mixed/shuffled)
+◘ 300 mixed/shuflled  exercises/challenges (the same contained in the other levels but mixed/shuffled)